jordan-castelloe/routes/README.md

 ## About the Assignment
-This is an assignment for NSS to practice routing with AngularJS.
+This repo contains two NSS assignemts: Routing and Listing.
+The goal is to practice routing with AngularJS.

-## Requirements
+## Requirements for Routes Exercise

 For this exercise, you're going to create a basic application, with a two views.
 Each view will provide information about a famous American highway.
 Each will have a title show the name of the highway, and an element in which the description of the highway will be displayed.